 In the event that your auto insurance coverage is written through the Auto Plan, the insurer issuing your policy must insure you for three years before it can non-renew your policy (unless it wishes to write the renewal on a voluntary basis).

 The voluntary auto insurance market in New York is competitive and affords coverage to those consumers an insurance company believes it can insure at a reasonable profit.
-Historically, most auto insurers wrote business that was either preferred (better than average) or standard (average).
+Historically, most auto insurers wrote a business that was either preferred (better than average) or standard (average).

-There are a number of insurers in NYS that specialize in insuring drivers who previously would have not found coverage outside of the Auto Plan (nonstandard), due to one or more underwriting factors (driving record, age of vehicle, being a newly licensed driver, etc.).
-However, as a last resort, the residual market (the Auto Plan) remains available to cover consumers who have been declined coverage in the voluntary market.
+There are a number of insurers in NYS that specialize in insuring drivers who previously would not have found coverage outside of the Auto Plan (nonstandard), due to one or more underwriting factors (driving record, age of vehicle, being a newly licensed driver, etc.).
+However, as a last resort, the residual market (the Auto Plan) remains available to cover consumers who have declined coverage in the voluntary market.